iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 An approval request should identify the release candidate being reviewed, the approvers required, the reason approval is needed, and any linked policy or risk context.
 One approval request may then receive one or more approval decisions, depending on how many approvers are required for that release.
 Approval-decision outcomes may include approved, rejected, approved with exception, or sent back for changes.

+The linked policy bundle should state which approval decisions are required for a release candidate based on the release candidate’s recorded attributes, such as its target environment, risk level, data sensitivity, customer impact, use of customer-facing AI, API contract changes, or approved exceptions.

+For example, the policy bundle may require a security approval for a high-risk production release, a legal or compliance approval for a release handling regulated data, or a product or business approval for a customer-facing AI capability.

 An approval decision marked as approved with exception should also record the unmet requirement, the reason the exception was allowed, the approver responsible for that exception, any required mitigation or follow-up action, and, if relevant, an expiry date for that exception.

 A release candidate may therefore have zero or more evaluation-run records, each linked to the evaluation suite definition and dataset version used for that run; zero or more evaluation-result records produced through those evaluation runs; zero or more policy-check-run records, each linked to the policy bundle used for that run; zero or more policy-check-result records produced through those policy-check runs; zero or more approval requests; zero or more approval decisions linked to those approval requests; zero or more evidence packs, each linked directly to that release candidate; and zero or more supporting documents attached to that release candidate.
 Before a release candidate can move into an approved or ready-for-deployment state, it should have the completed evaluation-run records, the evaluation-result records whose measured outcomes satisfy the required release criteria, the completed policy-check-run records, the policy-check-result records whose outcomes satisfy the required release criteria, and the approval decisions required for that release, unless an approved exception explicitly allows progression despite an unmet requirement.

-When multiple evaluation-result records or policy-check-result records exist for a release candidate, progression should depend on the full set of result records required by the relevant evaluation suite definition and policy bundle, rather than on any single result record in isolation.
+When multiple evaluation-result records or policy-check-result records exist for a release candidate, progression should depend on the full set of result records required by the relevant evaluation suite definitions and policy bundles, rather than on any single result record in isolation.
+Where repeated runs exist for the same required check, progression should be judged against the latest completed result set for each required evaluation suite definition, dataset version, and policy bundle in scope, unless an approved exception or explicit release rule states otherwise.
+Earlier runs and result records should remain retained for traceability and audit.

 In this model, evaluation-run records and policy-check-run records are the authoritative release-time execution records, while evaluation-result records and policy-check-result records are the authoritative outcome records used for approval, traceability, and audit.